 In my last post, I built an AI that wandered around an environment while avoiding collisions.
 The next assignment was to do flocking instead of wandering, while still avoiding collisions.
-As I’ve already implemented flocking, I will instead be focusing on how this project is different from its previous iteration, and from other implementations of the flocking algorithm.
+In this post, I will be focusing on improvements made since its previous iteration, and differences from my previous implementation of the flocking algorithm.

 The first major improvement was to change ContextMapSteering from using inheritance to composition.
 The class I used for wandering had to be broken into its component behaviors, which was fine since its internals were already fairly disconnected.
 This decision made building and tuning new AI very easy, and often codeless.